George W. Bush Passes Candy To Michelle Obama As BFFs Share Viral Moment At John McCain’s Funeral

 The two have grown close since Barack Obama left office early last year, appearing together at a number of events.
 On Saturday, the Obamas and the Bushes sat next to each other at the funeral service for Arizona Senator John McCain, and USA Today noted that George and Michelle shared a sweet moment.

-“In a video clip shared on Twitter, Bush takes the small parcel from Laura Bush, and passes it to Obama.
-In the clip, Obama takes the candy and whispers ‘thank you,’ ” the report noted.
+“In a video clip shared on Twitter, Bush takes the small parcel from Laura Bush and passes it to Obama.
+In the clip, Obama takes the candy and whispers ‘thank you,'” the report noted.

 The video gained viral attention, spreading across social media and garnering interest from news outlets across the country.
 Many saw their friendship as a breath of fresh air in an era that has become more bitterly partisan under Donald Trump.